 - 1 tin pineapple chunks in own juice

-- 2 to 3 tablespoons tomato ketchup
+- 2-3 tbsp tomato ketchup

-- 1 tablespoon honey
+- 1 tbsp honey

-- 1 red/yellow/green pepper finely sliced
+- 1 red/yellow/green pepper, finely sliced

-- 1 carrot shaved using peeler (optional)
+- 1 carrot, shaved using peeler (optional)

-- 1 tablespoon soy sauce
+- 1 tbsp soy sauce

-- Rice to serve
+- Rice, to serve

-- Heat oil in wok or large frying pan
+- Heat oil in wok or large frying pan.

-- Add your bite size pieces of pork and cook for 5 to 10 minutes
+- Add your bite size pieces of pork and cook for 5 to 10 minutes.

-- Add tomato ketchup, honey, brown sugar, soy sauce and vinegar to create a sauce
+- Return meat to wok/pan and add ketchup, honey, brown sugar, soy sauce and vinegar to create a sauce.

 - Taste and adjust according to your palette i.e. add more honey, sugar, pineapple juice or tomato ketchup for sweetness, add more soy sauce for saltiness and add more vinegar for sour.

-- Serve with boiled rice
+- Serve with boiled rice.

 Tip: This recipe also works well with chicken breast or thigh meat, prawns or any firm fish.
 Or you can have it as a veggie dish too.

-Verdict: Just like we get from the take away but healthier as the meat is not deep fried!
+Verdict: Just like we get from the takeaway but healthier as the meat is not deep fried!
 This is a firm family favourite and is ready in no time at all.